yamanakah/yamanakah.github.io/_posts/2020-08-12-jekyll-page.md

 #### Changing the website theme
 By default the Jekyll page uses the [minima](https://github.com/jekyll/minima){:target="_blank"} theme.
 It is a beautiful and simplistic layout but does not offer many customizable features.
 Luckily there is a big community around Jekyll websites that offers plenty of alternative themes.

-Take a look at the following resources to get some inspirations.
+Take a look at the following resources to get some inspiration.
 The instructions on how to set up the different themes is usually well documented.

 - [Official GitHub Pages supported themes](https://pages.github.com/themes/){:target="_blank"}